LucasWaelti/kalibr-wiki/Camera-IMU-calibration.md

 The camera-imu calibration tool estimates the spatial and temporal parameters of an imu/camera pair.
+Image and IMU data is provided as a [ROS](https://www.ros.org) bag containing data streams for all cameras and the IMU.

-The image and imu data is provided as a [ROS](https://www.ros.org) bag containing data streams for all cameras and the IMU.
-The calibration estimated in a full batch optimization using splines to model the pose of the camera-imu rig.
-Detailed information about the applied approach can be found in the following papers: (see [1](#paul1), [2](#paul2))
+The calibration parameters are estimated in a full batch optimization using splines to model the pose of the camera-imu rig.
+Detailed information about the approach can be found in the following papers: (see [1](#paul1), [2](#paul2))

 ##How to use it